 The Islamic militant group Al-Shabaab claimed responsibility.
 Sources within the group said as many as three attackers were from the United States, two were from Somalia, and the others were one each from Canada, Finland, Kenya and the United Kingdom.

 Kenya's Foreign Minister Amina Mohamed told PBS "NewsHour" that the attackers came from Kenya, the UK and the U.S.

 "The Americans, from the information we have, are young men, about between maybe 18 and 19."

 They are of Somali origin, but lived in Minnesota or other parts of the United States, she said, adding that underlines "the global nature of this war that we're fighting."

-On day four, as the operation wound down, Kenya's President Uhuru Kenyatta said five terrorists were killed he said by Kenyan forces.
-Eleven others were in custody, suspected of links to the attacks.
+On Day Four, as the operation wound down, Kenya's President Uhuru Kenyatta said five terrorists were killed by Kenyan forces.
+Eleven others were in custody, he said, suspected of links to the attacks.